 Those last 20 minutes before midnight were intense.
 Everybody wanted to get into the best position, move closer to the edge, be near their friends, the atmosphere was contagious.
 Then the countdown started, all at once everyone had joined in, at midnight we heard 20,000 people screaming HAPPY NEW YEAR and then the show started.

 We watched in awe as the fireworks from the river barge right next to us exploded with colour, we could see them going off further up and down the river in perfect harmony, maybe 7 boats altogether, then the Harbour Bridge would join in and everyone was just about losing their shit.
 The noise was deafening, the lights blinding, but you couldn’t take your eyes off it for even a second in case you missed something magical.

 It lasted for a good 15, 20 minutes before the grand finale, and you knew when it had begun.
 Literally hundreds or maybe even thousands of fireworks were exploding from the barges and the bridge, even the Opera House, then the waterfall started and people were screaming and then it was over.
 Just like that.

 The sky had filled with smoke, the crowd was still cheering as it started dispersing and I was left speechless after witnessing one of the world’s best firework displays above one of the world’s most iconic landmarks.
 It was an amazing experience and I’m so happy I got to spend it with such a large group of wonderful people.

 If you’re ever considering a trip to Sydney for New Year’s Eve I cannot recommend it enough.
 Yes the flights are expensive, and you’ll need to book accommodation months in advance, but at least you’ll have the chance to see this mind-blowing show for free.
 Even if you pay for a ticket somewhere else, it will still be worth it.

-So thank you to Maddie for living so close to Blue’s Point, and to Jess and Sarah for the fun times we had camping.
+So thank you to Maddie for living so close to Blue’s Point, and to Jess and Sarah for the good times we had camping.
 Thanks to Mary-Ann for providing the tarp!
 And thank you to everyone else who came, just for being there.